pontem-network/sp-docs/pontem/tooling.md

 These tools are limitless.

 {% hint style="info" %}
-Any developer can publish their own Move module and create a No-Code block to be used by others.
+Any developer can publish their own Move module and create a No-Code templates to be used by others.
 {% endhint %}

-Pontem is **one-stop marketplace** for executing No-Code transactions across a number of different use cases.
-The added benefit is that developers **can choose to charge** for their No-Code blocks per execution.
+Pontem is **one-stop place** for executing No-Code transactions across a number of different use cases.
+Developers **can choose how much to charge in fees** for their No-Code templates.

 ![Pontem Blocks](/assets/illustrations/add_block.png "Pontem Blocks")